Prince, Britt vs Wisconsin

 Prince put up a 14-point, seven-rebound effort that included three steals in a win over Wisconsin (Jan.
 20), before getting eight points, eight rebounds, three assists and three steals against No. 12 Ohio State (Jan.
 26).
 She scored 11 points at Indiana (Feb.
 2) and 10 points against Michigan (Feb.
 6).

 She had 10 points in NU's win over No. 20 Michigan State (Jan.
 8).
 It followed a 13-point performance that included four steals in a win over Penn State (Jan.
 5).
-She also had 10 points and a career-high-tying eight rebounds to go with four assists at No. 4 USC (Jan.
+She also had 10 points and a season-high-tying eight rebounds to go with four assists at No. 4 USC (Jan.
 1).

 She led all scorers with 19 points, including a trio of three-pointers, to go with five rebounds in a win over Tarleton State (Dec.
 11).